Aetherinox/obi-sync-docs/README.md

 Make sure you are pulling the correct docker image.

 You can also visit the [Package Release](https://github.com/acheong08/obi-sync/pkgs/container/obi-sync) page, select `OS / Arch` tab, and copy the pull command listed below `linux/amd64`

+<br /><br />

+---

+<br /><br />

+### Docker-compose.yml vs .Env File
+In the section above titled [Install with Docker-compose](#Docker-Compose-Option-1), there are two ways to create your `docker-compose.yml` file.
+1. Single `docker-compose.yml` - See [DOCKER-COMPOSE.YML ONLY](#docker-composeyml-only)
+2. `docker-compose.yml` and `.env` file - See [DOCKER-COMPOSE.YML + .ENV](#docker-composeyml--env)

+#### 🟢 Single `docker-compose.yml` File
+This method involves creating a single `docker-compose.yml` file which will hold all of your settings for this project.

+#### 🟢 `docker-compose.yml` and `.env` File
+This method requires you to create two files which both exist in the same folder.
+The benefit of this method is that your `SIGNUP_KEY` environment variable will not be leaked in your docker logs and is slightly better if you are worried about security.

+You can decide to use either one of the two options.